Bahrain–India relations: History

-Current Status
+Current status

 Bahraini politicians have sought to enhance these long standing ties, with Parliamentary Speaker Khalifa Al-Dhahrani in 2007 leading a delegation of parliamentarians and business leaders to meet Indian President Pratibha Patil, opposition leader L K Advani, and take part in training and media interviews.
 Politically, it is easier for Bahrain's politicians to seek training and advice from India than it is from the United States or other western alternative.

 In December 2007, the Bahrain India Society was launched in Manama to promote ties between the two countries.
 Headed by the former Minister of Labour Abdulnabi Al-Shoala, the Society seeks to take advantage of the development in civil society to actively work to strengthen ties between the two countries, not only business links, but according to the body's opening statement in politics, social affairs, science and culture.
 India's Minister of State for Foreign Affairs E Ahmed and his Bahraini counterpart Dr Nazar Al-Baharna attended the launch.

 According to a United States diplomatic cable dated 4 November 2009, revealed by WikiLeaks during the United States diplomatic cables leak, King Hamad holds a positive view of India and urged the US to use India's help in Afghanistan.

 Bahrain's ruler Sheikh Hamad bin Isa Al Khalifa visited India in February 2014 during which the two countries signed a number of MOUs during which US$450 million of bilateral trade and investment were signed.
 The Prime minister, the President and various ministers from India met and discussed trade and the 350,000+ Indians staying and living on the island.
 India expressed its support for Bahrain's bid for a non-permanent seat in the Security council in 2026–27.

 Indian Prime Minister Narendra Modi visited Bahrain on 24–25 August 2019, the first ever visit by an Indian Prime Minister to the country.
 India and Bahrain signed 3 MoUs on space, culture, the International Solar Alliance and the RuPay card.
-King of Bahrain Hamad bin Isa Al Khalifa awarded Modi with the Member 1st Class of the King Hamad Order of the Renaissance, the country's third highest civilian award, in recognition of his efforts to strengthen bilateral relations.
+King of Bahrain Hamad bin Isa Al Khalifa awarded Modi with the Member 1st Class of the Order of the Renaissance, the country's third highest civilian award, in recognition of his efforts to strengthen bilateral relations.
 Modi offered prayers at the Shreenathji temple in Manama on 25 August 2019, the oldest temple in the country, and also inaugurated a US$4.2 million project to redevelop the temple complex.
 On the same day, Bahrain announced that it had issued official pardons to 250 Indian citizens imprisoned in the country.